+Saturday Night at the Movies uses great films to explore different aspects of personal finance.
 The Truman Show, starring Jim Carrey as Truman, is a story about a man who since birth has lived inside a giant Hollywood dome, which is the made-for-TV town of Seahaven.
 Everybody he has ever known, from his friends to his wife to his co-workers, are actors hired to play those roles.
 Unaware that his world is artificial and that another world awaits him outside of the dome, the movie traces Truman’s life as he begins to question everything he’s learned and believed since childhood.
-Watch this short clip from the movie, and then we’ll look at what The Truman Show can teach us about life:
+Watch this short trailer of the movie, and then we’ll look at what The Truman Show can teach us about life:

 Never stop dreaming: I am an eternal dreamer.
 I dream of doing far more than I could ever possibly do.
 But all great things begin as a dream.
 This is the other side of the "what if" question.
 Question everything and then dream of the possibilities.
 If you could design your life without limitations, what would it look like?